opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/grok.md

 ---
 layout: default
-title: grok
+title: Grok
 parent: Processors
 grand_parent: Pipelines
 nav_order: 54
 ---

-# grok
+# Grok

-The `Grok` processor uses pattern matching to structure and extract important keys from unstructured data.
+The Grok processor uses pattern matching to structure and extract important keys from unstructured data.

 ## Configuration

-The following table describes options you can use with the `Grok` processor to structure your data and make your data easier to query.
+The following table describes options you can use with the Grok processor to structure your data and make your data easier to query.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---